-Halloween is not traditionally celebrated in France, though in some locations you’d be forgiven for thinking the opposite.
+Halloween in France is not traditionally celebrated, though in some locations you’d be forgiven for thinking the opposite.
 The area and the age of the population can make a great deal of difference.
 Children love it, the older generation doesn’t and those in the middle fall somewhere in between!
 The more international the area, particularly the more Americans there are, the more the date is celebrated.

 I arrived in France in 1997 just as Halloween was taking off.
 It was effectively imported into the country by large US corporations particularly Disney, using pumpkins, bats, witches etc in their marketing.
 Disneyland Paris opened in 1992 and by 1995 Halloween was starting to become something of a success in France.

 I remember being amazed at the way the French seemed to have espoused such an Anglo-Saxon (the traditional “enemy”) festival – shops were decorated to the nines with spooky stuff and kids started Trick or Treating.
 (Well, a variation on Trick or Treating as the Trick bit didn’t seem to have been assimilated.
 It was just a knock on the door followed by a bag in your face and a small voice demanding “bonbons”, there was no question of saying no!)

 Pâtisseries especially seemed to get in on the act, producing plenty of themed chocolates and cakes, displayed on pumpkins under cobwebs, next to spiders, you get my drift…

 The French love to party and love fancy dress so when bars and nightclubs got in on the Halloween act too they were eagerly supported by party-going adults keen to have another excuse to have fun.
 Unlike in the States where any fancy dress goes, here it’s all about scary, spooky, creepy costumes.
 Skeletons, vampires, witches, ghosts and zombies rule.